Our operating hours are 11 a.m. to 6 p.m. Tuesday-Friday, 10 a.m. to 5 p.m. Saturdays. We are also open by appointment.

 Artwork at Sybaris Bistro

-Bill Origer will have a selection of his vast photography portfolio on display for the month of September.
+Nancy Anderson will have a selection of her vibrant artwork on display for the month of May at Sybaris.

 An eclectic Pacific Northwest Bistro, Sybaris is dedicated to bringing the best of Oregon to the table.
 Located at 442 W 1st Ave in downtown Albany, across from the historic Carousel.